rdolbeau/VexRiscvBPluginGenerator/README.md

 `aes256ctrstandalone-rv32` and `aes256gcmv1standalone-rv32` are stand-alone codes extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark.
 They should give the same results (checksums) as the version in Supercop, and require `Zkne` (AES encryption instructions) in addition to some of B. `aes256gcmv1standalone-rv32` also requires `clmul[h]`.

 `sha256standalone-rv32` and `sha512standalone-rv32` are stand-alone codes extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark.
 They should give the same results (checksums) as the version in Supercop, and require `Zknh` (SHA hash instructions) in addition to some of B.

+# Acknowledgements

+This work has partly been done as part of the European Processor Initiative project.

+The European Processor Initiative (EPI) (FPA: 800928) has received funding from the Europe an Union's Horizon 2020 research and innovation programme under grant agreement EPI-SGA1:
+826647